FOSSILGUY.COM

 Origins of the Megalodon shark - Megalodon History and Evolution

-With teeth that could reach over 7 inches and a body more massive than a T-Rex, Megatooth sharks, particularly Carcharocles Megalodon, are undoubtedly the most infamous of all prehistoric sharks.
+With teeth that could reach over 7 inches and a body more massive than a T-Rex, Megatooth sharks, particularly Otodus Megalodon, are undoubtedly the most infamous of all prehistoric sharks.
 This shark could eat Jaws in one bite!

 Megalodon is NOT related to the Great White Shark.
 Their evolutionary lines are very different.
 To learn about Great White shark origins and evolution, go to the GREAT WHITE SHARK GALLERY page.